-The time of year with warmer water lasts for 3.3 months, from July 14 to October 23, with an average temperature above 84°F. The day of the year with the warmest water is September 8, with an average temperature of 85°F.
+The time of year with warmer water lasts for 3.3 months, from July 15 to October 24, with an average temperature above 84°F. The month of the year in George Town with the warmest water is September, with an average temperature of 85°F.

-The time of year with cooler water lasts for 3.4 months, from December 31 to April 12, with an average temperature below 81°F. The day of the year with the coolest water is February 21, with an average temperature of 80°F.
+The time of year with cooler water lasts for 3.4 months, from January 1 to April 13, with an average temperature below 81°F. The month of the year in George Town with the coolest water is February, with an average temperature of 80°F.

 To characterize how pleasant the weather is in George Town throughout the year, we compute two travel scores.